 How can you protect yourself from air pollution in big cities?

-However, simply keeping the window closed in large cities does not protect against low air quality.
-This is because the air quality of urban outdoor air is usually still many times better than indoors, despite air pollution.
-The reason: outdoor air renews itself as it circulates.
+However, simply keeping the windows closed in large cities does not protect against poor air quality.
+Despite air pollution, the air quality of urban outdoor air is usually many times better than indoors.
+The reason: the outdoor air is renewed as it circulates.
 This is not the case indoors.
-Here, the air quality decreases without air exchange.
+Here the air quality drops without air exchange.
 To know when the pollutant load increases and the air quality reaches critical values, an air measuring device such as the air-Q is recommended.
-The air-Q reliably monitors particulatesand nitrogen dioxide and warns you when action is needed.
+The air-Q reliably monitors particulates and nitrogen dioxide and warns you when action is required.

 (Contributed image: kavalenkava/ Shutterstock)